tarsioonofrio/FastConv_SystemVerilog/README.md

 FastConv is an optimized 2D convolution architecture (Toom-Cook and variants) described in SystemVerilog.
 The repository includes synthesizable RTL, test data packages, automation scripts, and synthesis materials used to explore different window and channel configurations.
 Use it as a foundation to understand the complete pipeline: hardware generation, functional simulation, and timing/power closure.

+## Dissertation Reference

+The Git tag `dissertation` points to the commit hash that contains the exact code version used in the dissertation.

 ## Repository Structure

 - `rtl/`: SystemVerilog modules organized by function (control, memories, multipliers, muxes, complete systems).
 Each subfolder contains a `README.md` describing the module and its ports.